EstherAlo/DAREY.IO-Projects/Project8/Project8.md

 sudo systemctl restart apache2
 ```

-*screenshot below showing status of apache*

-- Next step was was to configure load balancing.
-The Below configuraton was entered into/etc/apache2/sites-available/000-default.conf.
+- The Below configuraton was entered into/etc/apache2/sites-available/000-default.conf.
 The command below allows the apache server to map the ip addresses of the web server to this load balancer.

 ```
 <Proxy "balancer://mycluster">